 When is the Best Time to Travel to Oregon Coast?

+Now that we have covered the FAQs, it is time to dive into the specifics of our Oregon road trip.
 Our Oregon Coast Road Trip Itinerary is packed with detailed information so that you can easily plan your trip.
-Organized to be completed over 4 days, our Oregon Coast road trip planner includes the best attractions, short hikes and viewpoints.
+Organized to be completed over 4 days, our Oregon Coast road trip planner includes the best attractions, short hikes and outstanding Oregon Coast views.

-This Oregon Coast trip itinerary includes everything you need to know.
-Save, Bookmark or Pin our blog post so that you can easily access it while planning (and during!) your trip!
+This Oregon Coast Trip Itinerary includes everything you need to know.
+Save, Bookmark or Pin It for planning your trip to Oregon!

 Day 1: Portland, Oregon Road Trip to Cannon Beach

 Embark on your Oregon Coast road trip from Portland early in the day.
-The drive from Portland to the Oregon Coast leaves the city behind, weaves into forests and crosses over the Coast Mountains.
+The drive from Portland to the Oregon Coast leaves the city behind, weaves into forests and crosses over the Coastal Mountain Range.